sanjaybasu/healthcare-ai-equity/_chapters/chapter_04_machine_learning_fundamentals.md

 \hat{p}(y=1 | \mathbf{x}) = \frac{1}{T} \sum_{t=1}^T \hat{p}_t(y=1 | \mathbf{x})
 $$

-where $\hat{p}_t(y=1 | \mathbf{x})$is the predicted probability from tree$t$.
+where $\hat{p}_t(y=1 | \mathbf{x})$ is the predicted probability from tree $t$.

 The bootstrap sampling creates training subsets that differ across trees, introducing diversity that improves generalization.
 However, if demographic groups are unevenly represented in the full training set, bootstrap samples will maintain or exacerbate this imbalance.
 Trees trained on samples with very few examples from minority groups may learn poor models for those groups, and aggregating many such trees still produces poor overall performance for underrepresented populations.

 The random feature subsampling at each split considers only a subset of features when determining the best split.
-Typically $\sqrt{p}$features are considered at each split for$p$ total features, though this hyperparameter can be tuned.
+Typically $\sqrt{p}$ features are considered at each split for $p$ total features, though this hyperparameter can be tuned.
 This randomness introduces additional diversity and reduces overfitting, but also means that features particularly informative for minority groups may be missed if they don't appear in the random subset at critical splits.

 ### 4.4.2 Fairness-Aware Random Forest Implementation